asw221/dlm/vignette/README.md

 ```

 We begin by computing, for each participant, the radial distance to each
 environmental feature.
+In the `count.features()` function above, `xy` should
+be a 2-element (*x*, *y*) vector for a single subject location, `feature.xy`
+is a 2-column matrix of feature locations (following the `feat.xy` variable
+above), and `radii` is a vector of desired radii to measure and count
+features between.
 We follow our prior work and count the total number
 of features at each available distance on the (50 x 50) grid.
 In general,
 we advocate an analysis strategy of starting simple and gradually allowing
 for more complexity, so we fit an initial model with only one DL function
 of distance and number of fast-food locations.
+A DL term can be included
+in model formulas with the `cr()` function which constructs a cubic radial
+smoothing spline basis for the lag radii.
+Then we use the `dlm()` function
+to fit the model like any other regression in R.

 ```R
 > summary(fit0)